Only in faith are you chastised and judged,

 are you willing to fall into darkness

-and suffer eternal punishment
+and suffer eternal punishment in ignorance?

 If you avoid chastisement and judgment,